imrafaelmerino/json-values/README.md

                          JsPair.of("0.a.b.1", "b")
                          );

-//parsing a string, which returns a jsonvalues.TryArray computation
+//parsing a string, which returns a TryArr computation
 JsArray e =  JsArray._parse_("[{\"a\":{\"b\":[1,2]}}]").orElseThrow();

 JsArray _empty_ = JsArray._empty_();